CalebKornegay/COSC469/README.md

-# COSC 469 Anti-Phishin Browsin-Extension (APeBEhavior)
+# COSC 469 Anti-Phishin Browsin-Extension

-We are trying to stop people from getting phished using ape methods.
+We are trying to stop people from getting phished.

 ## Requirements